 More common: Hematologic toxicity, including granulocytopenia and anemia, particularly in patients with advanced HIV-1 disease.
 Headache, malaise, nausea, vomiting, and anorexia.
 Incidence of neutropenia may be increased in infants receiving lamivudine.1

 Rare: Increased risk of hypospadias after first-trimester exposure to zidovudine observed in one cohort study.2 Possible increased risk of cardiomyopathy.3 Possible association between first-trimester exposure to zidovudine and congenital heart defects (see Teratogenicity in the Perinatal Guidelines).4-6

-Resistance mutations were shown to be present in 29% (5 of 17) of infants born to mothers who received zidovudine during pregnancy.6
+Resistance mutations were shown to be present in 29% (5 of 17) of infants born to mothers who received zidovudine during pregnancy.7

-Approval Zidovudine is frequently included as a component of the NRTI backbone for combination antiretroviral therapy (cART).7-23 Pediatric experience with zidovudine both for treatment of HIV and for prevention of perinatal transmission is extensive.
+Zidovudine is frequently included as a component of the NRTI backbone for combination antiretroviral therapy (ART).8-24 Pediatric experience with zidovudine both for treatment of HIV and for prevention of perinatal transmission is extensive.

 For full-term neonates who are diagnosed with HIV infection before age 4 weeks, the zidovudine dose should be increased at age 4 weeks to the continuation dose (see table above).
 HIV-exposed but uninfected infants should be continued on the initial prophylactic dose until age 6 weeks (see the Perinatal Guidelines).
 The activity of the enzymes responsible for glucuronidation is low at birth and increases dramatically over the first 4 to 6 weeks of life in full-term neonates.

 Overall, zidovudine PK in pediatric patients aged >3 months are similar to those in adults.
 Zidovudine undergoes intracellular metabolism to its active form, zidovudine triphosphate.
-Although the mean half-life of intracellular zidovudine triphosphate (9.1 hours) is considerably longer than that of un-metabolized zidovudine in plasma (1.5 hours), once-daily zidovudine dosing is not recommended because of low intracellular zidovudine triphosphate concentrations seen with 600-mg, once-daily dosing in adolescents.26 PK studies, such as PACTG 331, demonstrate that dose adjustments are necessary for premature infants because they have reduced clearance of zidovudine compared with term newborns of similar postnatal age.8 Zidovudine has good central nervous system (CNS) penetration (cerebrospinal fluid-to-plasma concentration ratio = 0.68) and has been used in children with HIV-related CNS disease.19
+Although the mean half-life of intracellular zidovudine triphosphate (9.1 hours) is considerably longer than that of unmetabolized zidovudine in plasma (1.5 hours), once-daily zidovudine dosing is not recommended because of low intracellular zidovudine triphosphate concentrations seen with 600-mg, once-daily dosing in adolescents.27 PK studies, such as PACTG 331, demonstrate that dose adjustments are necessary for premature infants because they have reduced clearance of zidovudine compared with term newborns of similar postnatal age.9

-Several studies suggest that the adverse hematologic effects of zidovudine may be concentration-dependent, with a higher risk of anemia and neutropenia in patients with higher mean area under the curve.7,8
+Several studies suggest that the adverse hematologic effects of zidovudine may be concentration-dependent, with a higher risk of anemia and neutropenia in patients with higher mean area under the curve.8,9,28

 Nielsen-Saines K, Watts DH, Veloso VG, et al. Three postpartum antiretroviral regimens to prevent intrapartum HIV infection.
 N Engl J Med.
 2012;366(25):2368-2379.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/22716975.